Sunday, August 31, 2014

 Copyright 2015 Jennifer Waters

-Emily Friendly: The Story of a Jubilant Girl Who Was Grounded
+Emily Friendly: The Story of a Creative Girl

-One summer morning, Emily Friendly’s mom finished washing the laundry.
-She stuck her head out the window of the laundry room and called to her daughter.
+One summer morning, after finishing the laundry, Emily Friendly’s mom leaned out the laundry room window and called down to her daughter.

-“Honey, will you grab the clothespins and hang the clothes outside?”
+“Honey, will you grab the pins and hang the clothes outside?”
 Mrs. Friendly said to Emily.
+Mrs. Friendly glanced at a basket of wooden clothespins beside her.

-“Sure, Mom!”
-Emily called back to her mother, placing her bookmark at her stopping point.
-Emily pushed three pens behind her ears, climbed from her chair, and ran up the back steps.
-All she could think about is how the book she was reading was going to end.
-Possibly, the story should have a different ending than the author’s original idea.
+She placed her bookmark at her stopping point and pushed three pens behind her ears.
+She climbed from her chair and ran up the back steps.
+All she could think about was how the book she was reading might end.

-Emily left the traditional wooden clips for securing clothes to a clothesline on the counter.
-Then she ran down the back steps and darted out into the warm mid-morning sun.
+Emily left the wooden clothespins on the counter.
+Then, she ran down the back steps and darted out into the warm mid-morning sun.

 “What beautiful tall trees!”
 Emily said, walking right past the clothesline hung between two Elms.
 She pulled the pincushion from the basket and pinned the wet clothes to the trees.

 One by one, she stuck pins through the shirts, pants, skirts, and even underwear into the tree bark.
-Then she stood back, standing in awe of her wonderful artistic accomplishment.
+Then she stood back, in awe of her wonderful artistic creation.
 It was almost as though she painted the trees with clothes, and they charmingly blew in the wind.

 “What in the world did you do with my clothes?”
 Mrs. Friendly yelled from the window.
 “Why didn’t you hang the clothes on the clothesline like you’ve seen me do for years?”

-“It seemed like a better ending to the story, Mom!
+“I did exactly what you said to do, Mom!
 You told me to grab the pins,” Emily said.
-“I only did what you said . . . can’t you see the beauty in my ending to the story!”
+“I only did what you said!”

-While sitting in the grass, she considered how she fulfilled her mother’s latest request.
-There was always a new story to read and write, and the ending could never be what you expected.
+Sitting in the grass, Emily thought about her mother’s request.
+There was always a new story to read and write—and the ending was never what you expected.

 Copyright 2015 Jennifer Waters